malishav/OSCOAP/draft-selander-ace-object-security.md

 This section defines how to use the COSE format {{I-D.ietf-cose-msg}} to wrap and protect data in the unprotected CoAP message.
 OSCOAP uses the COSE\_Encrypt0 structure with an Authenticated Encryption with Additional Data (AEAD) algorithm.

 The mandatory to support AEAD algorithm is AES-CCM-64-64-128 defined in Section 10.2 of {{I-D.ietf-cose-msg}}.
 For AES-CCM-64-64-128 the length of Sender Key and Recipient Key SHALL be 128 bits, the length of IV, Sender IV, and Recipient IV SHALL be 7 bytes, and the maximum Sender Sequence Number and Recipient Sequence Number SHALL be 2^56-1.
-The IV is constructed using a Partial Initialization Vector exactly like in Section 3.1 of {{I-D.ietf-cose-msg}}, i.e. by padding the Sender Sequence Number or the Recipient Sequence Number with zeroes and XORing it with the static Sender IV or Recipient IV, respectively.
+The IV is constructed using a Partial IV exactly like in Section 3.1 of {{I-D.ietf-cose-msg}}, i.e. by padding the Sender Sequence Number or the Recipient Sequence Number with zeroes and XORing it with the static Sender IV or Recipient IV, respectively.

 Since OSCOAP only makes use of a single COSE structure, there is no need to explicitly specify the structure, and OSCOAP uses the untagged version of the COSE\_Encrypt0 structure (Section 2. of {{I-D.ietf-cose-msg}}).
 If the COSE object has a different structure, the recipient MUST reject the message, treating it as malformed.